Tamil Nadu India Travel Guide

 Visit Madras Crocodile Bank Trust to see various species of crocodiles and learn about their conservation efforts.

-When visiting historical sites and museums in Chennai, keep these practical points in mind for a pleasant experience:
+When visiting historical sites and museums in Chennai, keep these practical points in mind for an enjoyable experience:

-Chennai's attractions are spread across the city, so creating your travel plan helps maximize your time.
+Chennai's attractions are spread across the city, so planning your itinerary helps maximize your time.

 Consider grouping nearby attractions together to minimize travel, and use the Metro where convenient.